Sisters killed in alleged murder-suicide remembered as kind, passionate, accepting

-On Tuesday, the community of West Sacramento gathered together at the school to remember Sara and Sophia Rouin.
+On Tuesday night, the community of West Sacramento gathered together at the school to remember Sara and Sophia Rouin.
 Sara was 9-years-old.
 Sophia was 7-years-old.

 The two sisters were allegedly killed by their own father in a murder-suicide, according to West Sacramento Police.